lisael/first-ride-with-pony/README.md

 Yes!
 Fork the repo and send a metric ton of pull request goodness.
-You may also fill an issue on [github](https://github.com/lisael/first-ride-with-pony) As I hope you did not guess yet, I'm not a native English speaker, I won't get upset at all if the PR/issue is about grammar, spelling, syntax or vocabulary.
+You may also fill an issue on [github](https://github.com/lisael/first-ride-with-pony) As I hope you did not guess yet, I'm not a native English speaker.
+I won't get upset at all if the PR/issue is about grammar, spelling, syntax or vocabulary.